Harikaran-KP/content-management-system/README.md

 - Edit and delete existing content (Edit and delete icons used to trigger).
 - Basic authentication for admin login.
 - Responsive UI for desktop and mobile screens.
+- Cards, modals and icons used for viewing and other operations in an interactive way.
+- Context API used for state management across frontend application.

 ## Technologies Used
 - **Frontend**: React.js, HTML, CSS